 Be Awesome Live Awesome Review

-I’ve been watching Himeesh Madaan’s (the author’s) Youtube videos since I was a kid.
+Since I was a kid, I’ve been watching Himeesh Madaan’s (the author’s) Youtube videos.

 And I appreciate how honest this guy is.

-You’ll hardly find such brutally honest motivational speaker in today’s world where many people see ‘motivation’ as a mere business.
+You’ll hardly find such a brutally honest motivational speaker in today’s world, where many see ‘motivation’ as a mere business.

 Talking about the book, it’s best suited for Indian youngsters.

-And if you’re from a western country who doesn’t speak or understand Hindi, you may face some difficulties while reading this.
+And if you’re from a western country that doesn’t speak or understand Hindi, you may face some difficulties while reading this.

 Because the author has used Hindi phrases throughout this book like: